The Financial Accounting Standards Board’s

 The IRS has not revised the 990 and 990-PF to align with the new standard, which will cause differences between financial statements and the informational returns.

 The new guidelines require that donor restrictions should be released when assets are placed in service rather than releasing donor restrictions over estimated useful life (unless otherwise stipulated by the donor).

 These changes apply to your grantees as well.
 This is an opportunity to learn more about the financial health of your grantees and may result in more informed grantmaking.
 The liquidity disclosures may give more insight into the timing and type of support your grantees may benefit from the most.

-Amy Eybsen, CPA, has 10 years of public accounting experience and is a senior manager within the Green Hasson Janks Assurance and Advisory Practice.
-Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries within the…Learn More
+Amy Eybsen, CPA, has more than 10 years of public accounting experience and is a senior manager within the Green Hasson Janks Assurance and Advisory Practice.
+Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries…Learn More